giscard88/DynMat/README.md

 In this repository, source codes used for testing 3 digits of MNIST set are provided.

-1. mnist_norm.py: prepare MNIST dataset for experiments
+1. mnist_norm.py: prepares MNIST dataset for experiments
-2. DynMat_export.py: run experiments and save results
+2. DynMat_export.py: runs experiments and saves results
 3. data_analyzer.py, comp_thres.py and comp_thres4.py: examples of analysis codes

 ## Notes